spacetelescope/iraf_vm/README.md

 As operating systems evolve unmaintained software has a tendency to break.
 If you are in a situation where IRAF is no longer usable, and you are still dependent upon it for one reason or another, we have created a CentOS 7 virtual appliance with everything pre-installed.

-On `[DATE]` STScI will cease providing software support for the following products:
+On 10/01/2019 STScI will cease providing software support for the following products:

 * Python 2.7
 * PyRAF